openid/fapi/fapi-2_0-security-profile.md

  1. shall generate the PKCE challenge specifically for each authorization request and securely bind the challenge to the client and the user agent in which the flow was started;
  1. shall check the `iss` parameter in the authorization response according to [@!RFC9207] to prevent mix-up attacks;
  1. shall only send `client_id` and `request_uri` request parameters to the authorization endpoint (all other authorization request parameters are sent in the pushed authorization request according to [@!RFC9126]);
- 1. should not use state parameter values longer than 512 characters; and
  1. if using [@!OIDC], should not use nonce parameter values longer than 64 characters.

-**NOTE 1:** The recommended restrictions on state and nonce parameter values length are to aid interopability.
+**NOTE 1:** The recommended restrictions on the nonce parameter value length is to aid interopability.

 ### Requirements for resource servers